internetarchive/sandcrawler/proposals/20200129_pdf_ingest.md

   update ingest result table with status.
-- fetch new MAG and unpaywall seedlists, transform to ingest requests, persist into ingest request table. use SQL to dump only the *new* URLs (not seen in previous dumps) using the created timestamp, outputing new bulk ingest request lists. if possible, de-dupe between these two. then start bulk heritrix crawls over these two long lists.
+- fetch new MAG and unpaywall seedlists, transform to ingest requests, persist into ingest request table. use SQL to dump only the *new* URLs (not seen in previous dumps) using the created timestamp, outputting new bulk ingest request lists. if possible, de-dupe between these two. then start bulk heritrix crawls over these two long lists.
 Probably sharded over several machines.
 Could also run serially (first one, then the other, with